 Hiking spectacular rugged mountains, iceberg diving, heliskiing, dog sledding, and sailing amongst the icebergs in the incredible Sermilik Icefjord are just some of the many experiences that draw visitors to one of the most remote corners of Greenland.

 Welcome to Tasiilaq!
 Home base for those with an adventurous spirit.

 With a population of just over 2,000 people (2019), Tasiilaq is the largest town on the East coast of Greenland.
-Outdoor adventure is what calls visitors to this remote but beautiful corner of the world’s largest island, which features inumerable jagged mountains, glaciers and icebergs.
+Outdoor adventure is what calls visitors to this remote but beautiful corner of the world’s largest island, which features innumerable jagged mountains, glaciers, and icebergs.

 This Ultimate Travel Guide to Tasiilaq contains all the information you need to plan and get the most out of your visit to Tasiilaq – the hub for East Greenland.

 “Tasiilaq” means “like a lake” in Kalaallisut (the Greenlandic language) – a reference to the shape of King Oscar Fjord and how it is largely protected from the open ocean by the relatively narrow entrance.

 The town is located on the East coast of Greenland about 100km south of the Arctic Circle and is the primary town that services almost every settlement in East Greenland.
 The exception is Ittoqqortoormiit, which is about 800km further north.
 It is a short, 2-hour flight from Iceland to get there and about 680km from Nuuk – the capital city of Greenland.

 Situated on Ammassalik Island and facing the beautiful King Oscar Fjord, it doesn’t matter where you are in Tasiilaq, there are incredible views of the rugged mountains that are so characteristic of this part of East Greenland.

 What is the best time to visit Tasiilaq?